theam/eLLMental-kt/website/CONTRIBUTING.md

 Both issue lists are sorted by the total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-Make sure that you assign the chosen issue to yourself to communicate your intention to work on it and reduce the possibilities of other people taking the same assignment.
+Once you've chosen an issue to work on, please assign it to yourself.
+This helps communicate your intention to contribute and reduces the chance of duplicate work.

+## Get in touch!

+If you feel lost, don't hesitate to reach out the core team.
+You can connect with us via email writing to [info@theagilemonkeys.com](mailto:info@theagilemonkeys.com), or joining our official Discord server.
+We will be more than happy to hear about you!